Caleb-Tan/Hivolts/README.md

 **Player** - The player’s goal is to avoid the mhos and fences at all costs, but move in the way that the mhos chasing it end up hitting fences.
 The player can move up, down, left, right, diagonal right up, diagonal left up, diagonal right down, diagonal left down, or remain in their current position by pressing the “s” key. </br>
 **Mhos** The Mhos goal in this game it to kill the player(you).
 They are your enemy.
 They move in the way that the player moves.
 This means that ALL the mhos will move to where your new location and to trap and kill you.  </br>
 **Scoreboard, and Game Over Screen** - The scoreboard is below the playing board, and shows the creators of the game, as well as how many mhos are left alive.
 If the player ends up hitting a fence OR a mho catches the player, the game over screen is painted, which gives the player the ability to restart the game. </br>
+**Random Generation** - The random generation is the part of the program which randomly generates the starting places of the internal mhos and fences.
+I was able to make it so that

 ## Errors and Challenges
 There were several errors that we encountered.
 The first major error that happened was that the images were not showing up on some people’s computers.
 Even though, the paths were correct and relative to the file that it was being referenced to, an IO File not found exception kept getting thrown when trying to run the program.
 In the end, we made 3 consts in the Element.java class that stored the relative and absolute path sets as string variables, so that we could easily switch between the two paths. </br></br>